ShubhamChouksey123/autoCV/README.md

 You can get a direct link to the generated PDF which you can use on your website, LinkedIn etc. that will always point to the latest version of your CV.
 Once your site is published, your CV will be accessible at: `https://username.github.io/repo-name/`

-NOTE: For the direct link to work, after editing your copy of `cv.tex` and pushing changes to your repo, under Settings -> Pages set your Github Pages source to the `build` directory
+For this, after editing your copy of `cv.tex` and pushing changes to your repo, under Settings -> Pages set your Github Pages source to the `build` directory

 ![](https://i.imgur.com/lwATw1o.png)